pds-data-dictionaries/ldd-img/docs/source/user/user-guide.md

 not a required class and can be reused as many times as needed.
 It contains classes Device_Component_States, Device_Currents, Device_Motor_Counts, Device_Temperatures, and Device_Voltages.

 Each of the Device_* classes are structured in a similar way to maximize re-usability.
 The structure is a container class that is plural
-(ends in “s”), e.g. Device_Temperatures.
+(ends in "s"), e.g. Device_Temperatures.
 Within the container class a specific class with similar name to the container class describes the specific item.
 Within the specific class, the name, and parameters are given.
 This structure allows more flexibility in the names of components (which vary greatly from instrument to instrument) without having to update the Data Dictionary for each one.
 See the Device_Temperature example below: